Wednesday, January 14, 2026

 Natural childbirth

 Ina May Gaskin revolutionized childbirth.
-Her firm belief that the body was made to do this peopling business all on its own helped thousands of women through The Farm’s history (and countless more around the world) deliver babies sans drugs and often in the comfort of their own homes.
+Her firm belief that the body was made to do this peopling business all on its own helped thousands of women through The Farm’s history (and countless more around the world) deliver babies without drugs and minimal medical intervention, and often in the comfort of their own homes.

-Her seminal 1976 book Spiritual Midwifery led to a boom in doulas and midwives who would help women deliver naturally at home.
-The value of doulas and midwives is now so commonplace most hospitals even employ them to assist in the delivery room.
+Her seminal 1976 book Spiritual Midwifery led to a boom in doulas and midwives who would help women deliver as naturally as possible.
+The value of doulas and midwives is now so commonplace most hospitals employ them to assist in the delivery room.

 The Farm | David Frohman

 Gaskin estimates she personally helped deliver more than 2,300 babies during The Farm’s peak years.
-To this day Gaskin helms the Midwifery Center at The Farm, empowering women and their childbirth experiences.
+To this day Gaskin, now 84, helms the Midwifery Center at The Farm, empowering women and their childbirth experiences.

 Organic farming

-While certified organic labels didn’t come to supermarkets properly until 2000 after USDA create the National Organic Program, The Farm was way ahead of the curve, farming organically from the start.
+While certified organic labels didn’t come to supermarkets properly until 2000 after USDA created the National Organic Program, The Farm was way ahead of the curve, farming organically from the start.

 “The farming crew planted staples like soybeans, corn, and sorghum, among other crops.
 But the harvest couldn’t support the whole community, and kids went hungry, my sisters included.
 Two months after I was born, on July 11, 1980, state police showed up to bust the commune for growing marijuana, when in fact the city kids didn’t know how to identify marijuana.
 What had looked like pot from their helicopter was in fact ragweed, flourishing in row after row.
 That miscalculation became an annual celebration known as Ragweed Day,” said Anderson.